Formal Edge to a Florida Kitchen

 Designer Cheryl Kees Clendenon is used to facing challenges in designing kitchens and baths.
-But a Florida home that an Atlanta couple purchased provided many challenges.
-Among the top requests made to Clendenon were that she reuse the existing tile floor since it ran throughout the house, and reuse existing appliances since they weren’t very old and were in good condition.
-Clendenon also advised eliminating a soffit above the cabinetry, replacing crown molding that had been installed incorrectly, incorporate a small butler’s pantry behind the refrigerator and differentiate the kitchen from a sitting area.
-To top off all these challenges, the remodeling had to take place after the clients had had Clendenon redo the kitchen in their separate guest cottage.
+But a Florida home purchased by an Atlanta couple provided many challenges.
+Among the top requests made to Clendenon were that she re-use existing features of the home.
+The existing tile floor ran throughout the house and existing appliances weren’t very old and were in good condition.
+Clendenon advised replacing crown molding installed incorrectly, incorporating a small butler’s pantry and differentiating the kitchen from the sitting area.
+In addition to these challenges, the remodeling had to take place after the clients had Clendenon redo the kitchen in their separate guest cottage.

-Clendenon also recycled the existing cabinets in the home’s bathrooms, laundry and garage, and in their place designed custom knotty cherry cabinetry with a dark stain and slight glaze.
-By removing the soffit, Clendenon had room to run these cabinets to the top of the ceiling and along their top rows she added antique mirrored glass and an iron grill for another traditional twist.
-To 0ffset the cabinets’ darkness, she and the homeowner selected golden beach granite for counter tops and a golden mosaic color stone for the back splash.
-New wood ceiling molding and the addition of a small flanking wall helped to separate the kitchen work and seating areas.
+Clendenon also recycled existing cabinets throughout the home.
+In their place, she designed custom knotty cherry cabinetry with a dark stain and slight glaze.
+By eliminating a soffit above the cabinetry, Clendenon had room to run these cabinets to the top of the ceiling.
+Along the top of the upper cabinets she added antique mirrored glass and an iron grill for another traditional twist.
+To 0ffset the dark cabinetry, she and the homeowner selected golden beach granite for countertops and golden stone mosaic backsplash.
+New wood ceiling molding and the addition of a small flanking wall helped to separate the kitchen and seating area.

+Copy of an article published on this kitchen by Jeanne Matteccui.
 If you like this post, you may also be interested in this post about our other publications!